Canon’s DSLR vs Sony’s DSLT System

 It is difficult to put a finger and tell one is better than the other.
 There are obvious advantages to both cameras.

-Still, the A77 Mark II is a better camera when it comes to sports, outdoor, wildlife and action photography.
+Still, the Sony a77 II is a better camera when it comes to sports, outdoor, wildlife and action photography.

-The 80D has better video handling, especially the touch to focus feature.
+The Canon 80D has better video handling, especially the touch to focus feature.

-Having said that the A77 Mark II excels in the burst mode.
-Plus, video shooting on the A77 Mark II is not bad after all.
+Having said that, the a77 II excels in the burst mode.
+Plus, video shooting is not bad after all.

 None of the cameras have the ability to shoot 4K and that is a big concern.
 4K is fast becoming a standard for various video sharing platforms and people prefer to watch their vacation recordings in 4K / UHD.
 Plus none of the cameras have the focus peaking feature in manual focusing or the flat picture control that could have produced more edit-friendly footages.